OnSomeBread/graphics/README.md

 to make rd_file all of the .dat files have rows, cols, planes = 20, 20, 20
 ./cview rows cols planes output_file > output.rd

+No Linear Interpolation and no Normals
-![No Linear Interpolation and no Normals](sphere_no_lerp_no_normals.gif)
+![No Linear Interpolation and no Normals](sphere_no_lerp_no_normals.gif) Linear Interpolation and no Normals
-![Linear Interpolation and no Normals](sphere_lerp_no_normals.gif)
+![Linear Interpolation and no Normals](sphere_lerp_no_normals.gif) Linear Interpolation and Normals
 ![Linear Interpolation and Normals](smooth_sphere.gif)